 The Friends of Temperance was formed in Petersburg, Virginia, on November 29, 1865.
-This was within a few months after the end of the Civil War (April 9, 1865).
+This was within a few months after the end of the Civil War.
 The War had led to the destruction of almost all temperance groups in the South.
-The Friends of Temperance was intended to help fill that void.
+The group was to help fill that void.

 We teach all to depend upon God’s grace for assistance, and strive to impress upon those whose drinking habits we would reform to practice total abstinence with prayer, and to feel that without the assistance of divine grace a habit so enslaving rarely loses it power or unlooses its grip.

 There is, perhaps, more Bible truth and religious teachings in our ritual than those in the private workings of any other Order that we know of.2

 The group promoting abstinence among drinkers.
 It also tried to prevent the young from getting “the drinking habit.”
 By temperance it meant abstinence rather than moderation.

 Gen. Robert E. Lee wrote to the Friends of Temperance.
 “My experience through life has convinced me that, while moderation and temperance in all things are commendable and beneficial, abstinence from spiritous liquors is the best safeguard of morals and health.”3